HorizonRobotics/alf/docs/tutorial/understanding_ALF_via_the_minimal_working_example.rst

 The algorithm and training iterations are configured through a global object :class:`.TrainerConfig`, which is supposed to be passed from the trainer to algorithms.
 One important hyperparameter that's skipped in the conf file is ``unroll_length``.
-We simply use its default value which is equal to do
+We simply use its default value which is equivalent to doing

 .. code-block:: python